MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 > [!IMPORTANT]
 > We don't support enabling both ReFS deduplication and compression and Windows Data Deduplication simultaneously.

 ReFS deduplication and compression is designed for active workloads, focusing on minimizing performance impact after optimization.
-Unlike Windows Data Deduplication, ReFS deduplication and compression doesn't use a chunk store to store deduped data, and there is no physical data movement involved.
+Unlike Windows Data Deduplication, ReFS deduplication and compression doesn't use a chunk store to store deduped data, and there's no physical data movement involved.
 The feature relies on ReFS block cloning to enable metadata-only operations.
-Windows Data Deduplication might provide better storage savings due to its use of variable block sizes, it is also suitable for a broader range of workload types, such as General-purpose file servers (GPFS), backup targets, and more.
+Windows Data Deduplication might provide better storage savings due to its use of variable block sizes, it's also suitable for a broader range of workload types, such as General-purpose file servers (GPFS), backup targets, and more.

 ### What are the phases of ReFS deduplication and compression?